browserengineering/book/book/animations.md

 Compositing helps when different frames of an animation have the same composited layers, which can then be reused.
-That's the case here, because the only difference between frames is the `SaveLayer`, which is in the draw display list.
+That's the case here, because the only difference between frames is the `AlphaAndBlend`, which is in the draw display list.

 How exactly to split up the display list is up to the browser.